Deadline: October 18, 2021

 40% for question-and-answer period (not to exceed 5 minutes).

-The AADR will select the six most outstanding presentations (2 in each category).
-The six AADR Hatton winners will be announced at the Opening Ceremonies in Fort Lauderdale, Fla., USA.
-These winner will compete in the IADR Unilever Hatton Competition and Awards at the 96th General Session & Exhibition of the IADR in London, England, Tuesday, July 24, 2018.
+The AADOCR will select the six most outstanding presentations (2 in each category).
+The six AADOCR Hatton winners will be announced at the Opening Ceremonies of the AADR Annual Meeting & Exhibition.
+These winners will compete in the IADR Hatton Competition and Awards at the IADR/APR General Session & Exhibit in Chengdu, China.

 In addition, the six winners will receive monetary prizes and plaques in each category:

 (3) $1000 first place winners (one in each category)

 (3) $500 second place winners (one in each category)